LiveWithTrance/DS5690Presentation/README.md

 RoPE is used for for Baichuan 2-7B.

 #### Attention with Linear Biases (ALiBi)
 ALiBi is used for Baichuan 2-13B, which is different from most of the open-source models using RoPE.

 Attention with Linear Biases (ALiBi) presents a novel method for inference extrapolation in Transformer models, particularly during the computation of attention scores for each head.
 Here's a detailed breakdown:

 1. **Introduction and Purpose**:
    ALiBi stands for Attention with Linear Biases.
 It's introduced as an alternative to traditional positional encodings in Transformers, aiming to facilitate the handling of sequences at inference time which are longer than the ones encountered during training.
-Unlike position embeddings, ALiBi adds a constant bias to each attention score, simplifying computations and foregoing the learning of the scalar throughout training【39†(serp.ai)】【41†(Papers With Code)】.
+Unlike position embeddings, ALiBi adds a constant bias to each attention score, simplifying computations and foregoing the learning of the scalar throughout training.

 2. **Working Mechanism**:
    - **Bias Addition**: In the attention sublayer of the Transformer model, when computing attention scores for each head, a constant bias is added to each score.
 This bias is head-specific and is set to a scalar known as \( m \), which remains constant and is not learned during training【47†(serp.ai)】.